How to Paint Spaceship Deck Plate Bases Featured

 I use a big gob of poster-tack to adhere the bases to the prime stick.
 The poster-tack usually doesn’t get full of paint which makes it a reusable material.

-And finally, here are the primed bases.
-I’ve used Citadel Chaos Black to prime these.
-It requires such a miniscule amount of paint.
+Here are the primed bases, still drying and a little tacky.
+I’ve used Chaos Black Primer to prime these.
+It requires such a minuscule amount of paint.
 Shaking the can, I actually thought it might be empty, but there was more than enough for this job!

 As you can see, the poster tack footprints are still adhered to the bases, and they will remain until the painting process is completely finished.